-\subsection{Algorithm for the construction of the tree $T_X$.}
+\subsection{Algorithm for the construction of the tree $T_X(G)$.}

-\begin{prop} There is an algorithm to construct the following: \begin{enumerate}\item [1)] the finite parametric $\exists\forall$-tree $T_{X}$, \item [2)] for each branch of the tree $T_{X}$ the finite family of groups \item [3)] for each vertex of the tree, a fundamental sequence describing either $Y$ (if the associated group is $\Gamma _{R(U_{j,i})}$) or $X$ (if the associated group is $\Gamma _{R(V_{j,i})}$).\end{enumerate}
+\begin{prop} There is an algorithm to construct the following: \begin{enumerate}\item [1)] the finite parametric $\exists\forall$-tree $T_{X}(G) $, \item [2)] for each branch of the tree $T_{X}$ the finite family of toral relatively hyperbolic $\Gamma$-limit groups described above.
+Each group is a quasi-convex closure of a group described as a maximal $\Gamma$-limit quotient of a group given by a finite system of equations over $\Gamma$. \item [3)] for each vertex of the tree, a fundamental sequence describing either $Y$ (if the associated group is $\Gamma _{R(U_{j,i})}$) or $X$ (if the associated group is $\Gamma _{R(V_{j,i})}$).\end{enumerate}

 \end{prop} \begin{proof}